The Florida Native Plant Society’s mission is to champion Florida’s native plants and their habitats.

 ***EVENTS***

-NEXT CHAPTER MEETING:
+NEXT CHAPTER MEETING: NOTE DATE CHANGE

 Our monthly conservation and botanizing walks focus on discovery and identification of south Florida native plants in their natural habitats.
 Botanizing with us is an excellent way to explore our county's beautiful Natural Areas, ask experts questions, and learn from fellow wildlife champions.
 These leisurely walks are led by PBC Master Gardeners and FNPS heroes, Julia Renninger and Helen Laurence.